 DHT-blocking creams are more widely used as a hair loss treatment for men, but it’s still essential to consult a trichologist to see if this treatment is likely to stimulate hair growth.

-Book a free consultation at the Wimpole Clinic to discuss your hair loss, and we can help you put the right treatment plan in place.
+Book a consultation at the Wimpole Clinic to discuss your hair loss, and we can help you put the right treatment plan in place.

 Learn more about DHT cream for hair growth in these FAQs.

 DHT creams that treat hormone deficiencies are androgenic anabolic steroids.

 However, DHT-blocking solutions that can promote hair growth are not steroids.

 DHT-blocking solutions, meanwhile, can cause side effects like skin irritation, itchiness, contact dermatitis, and redness.

 Yes, DHT gels and creams boost the ratio of DHT to testosterone, which in turn lowers testosterone levels .
 Find out more about the effect of DHT blocker Finasteride on testosterone.